cmer81/cmer/logstash Cpanel/README.md

 Configutation Logstash for cpanel and CSF
 ====

-For [CSF] redirect your log in /var/log/frewall.log.
+For [CSF] redirect your log iptables in file /var/log/frewall.log.
 > Edit your /etc/rsyslog.conf and add

 ```sh